Martin Brundle: Other activities

 Brundle has been involved in driver management, and was David Coulthard's manager until Coulthard retired from racing.
 He co-owned a management company, 2MB Sports Management, alongside Mark Blundell until January 2009, when he announced his intention to step down in order to focus on his television responsibilities and his son's career.
 Their clients include McLaren test driver Gary Paffett and British Formula 3 champion Mike Conway.

 Brundle presented a documentary on British television in 1998 called Great Escapes, which showed generally live recordings, and occasionally reconstructions, of stories where human beings managed to somehow survive in face of various dangers or perils.
 It ran for one series on ITV.

-In 2004 he released his first book Working the Wheel.
+In 2004, Brundle released his first book Working the Wheel.
 The title is a reference to his 1996 crash in Melbourne.

-In June 2013 he released his second book The Martin Brundle Scrapbook, co-authored with Philip Porter, a biography that tells the story of his life through memorabilia, news cuttings and photographs.
+In June 2013, Brundle released his second book The Martin Brundle Scrapbook, co-authored with Philip Porter, a biography that tells the story of his life through memorabilia, news cuttings and photographs.

 On Friday 13 February 2009, Brundle presented BBC Look Easts 6.30 pm bulletin, with Susie Fowler-Watt, reproducing his famous gridwalk.